 The University of Waterloo runs the largest undergraduate school of nanotechnology engineering in Canada.
 We also run the largest cooperative educational program in the world.
 At any time, there are 500 engineering students looking for 4 or 8 months work terms with firms.
 You can hire them for a term, mentor them through their design projects, support one of their many clubs or sponsor a scholarship.

-Through the world’s largest cooperative educational program, Waterloo offers over 3500 employer partners the opportunity to tap the knowledge and skills of 12,000 of the most work-ready students in Canada.
-Employers access an intelligent, mobile work force.
+Through the world’s largest cooperative educational program, Waterloo offers over 3500 employer partners the opportunity to tap into the knowledge and skills of 12,000 of the most work-ready students in Canada—employers access an intelligent, mobile workforce.
 Often imitated, but never duplicated, the University of Waterloo blends academia with the working world to create an immeasurable student and employer advantage.

 Mentor a team through a design project